 Always take a few more cards than you think you’ll need.
 It’s always hard to estimate exactly how many people you’ll meet, and it’s always embarrassing to meet someone important after you’ve already handed out your meager stack of cards.

-If you are going to a networking event, don’t be afraid to take a small stack of business cards (three or four is simply not enough).
+If you are going to a networking event, don’t be afraid to take a small stack of them with you. (three or four is simply not enough).
 There is nothing worse than having to tell someone you ran out before you got to them or having to jot down your email address on a random piece of paper.
 These types of handwritten notes are always the first to be thrown away or lost.

-Also, keep the design of your business card updated and relevant.
-If your business card hasn’t been changed in ten years, it may be time to consider freshening it up a bit.
+Also, keep the business card design updated and relevant.
+If your card hasn’t been changed in ten years, it may be time to consider freshening it up a bit.
 If you need assistance, our graphic designers will help you with the entire process.

-When someone asks for your business card, ask for theirs in return.
+When someone asks for yours, ask for theirs in return.
 If you reciprocate interest in another’s business, it can do a great deal for your reputation.
 Even if you aren’t totally sure you need the other person’s card, ask for it anyway.

 Make a Comment

-If you took a business card from someone, it’s best to follow-up with them.
+If you were given someone’s card, make it a point to follow-up with them.
 You don’t have to schedule a dinner date with everyone you met, but you should make some type of connection.
 After a networking conference or even a small business interaction, send an email, write a card or make a phone call to see if this is a relationship worth pursuing.
 Business connections are only as useful as the effort you put into them, and following up is the best way to get the most value out of your new cards.